An example of a non-Fourier-Mukai functor between derived categories of coherent sheaves: Acknowledgements

 \section{Acknowledgements}

 The authors thank Greg Stevenson and Adam-Christiaan Van Roosmalen for a number of interesting discussions which reinforced our interest in the problem.

 The first author would like to thank the University of Hasselt for its hospitality during two recent visits to Belgium.
 She would also like to thank MSRI for providing a welcoming environment during the Noncommutative Geometry and Representation Theory semester, which encouraged many fruitful conversations, some of which got this project started.
+She is grateful to Jon Pridham for providing very useful ideas and guidance for Appendix \ref{stable infinity}, and to Julian Holstein for help with understanding stable infinity categories.
 Finally, she would like to thank her advisor, Johan de Jong, for originally suggesting she look into exact functors between derived categories in the non fully faithful case.

 The second author thanks the International School for Advanced Studies (SISSA) in the beautiful city of Trieste for the wonderful working conditions it provides.

 The authors thank Andrei C\u{a}ld\u{a}raru for useful discussions concerning derived self intersections and Fourier-Mukai functors.
 They are deeply grateful to Wendy Lowen for allowing the use of some ideas developed during an ongoing cooperation with the second author.